studio-348/art-walk/src/index.md

     company: Kitchener-Waterloo Art Gallery
 ---
 # A field guide to DTK's artwalk
-## Embark on aa creative journey of local art in Downtown Kitchener
+## Embark on a creative journey of local art in Downtown Kitchener